alphonse92/uruit-ml-momo-test/README.md

 2. Selenium for python
 3. chromedriver (install for your SO)

+# Ussage in google colab

+All of the notebooks are pre configured to run locally and using Google Colab.
+I prefeer to  use colab to avoid use my PC resources to train and so on.
+Also, colab have gpu support.

 # Data visualization

 This Notebook will show you how to analize the dataset